 On October 14 , 2022, the Court granted Final Approval to the parties’ $63,000,000 Settlement.
 The Final Approval Order is posted on the Documents page of this site.

 The claim filing deadline was December 23, 2022.
 Claims processing is ongoing.
-Defect notices will be sent on a rolling basis February 2023 - March 2023 to the email address provided on your claim form or by US mail if no email address was provided.
+Defect notices began mailing on a rolling basis in February 2023; however, most of the defect notices are expected to be mailed in April 2023.
 It is anticipated that payments will commence in Summer 2023.

 If You Were Subject to the Data Breaches of the U.S. Office of Personnel Management and Its Contractor (Peraton Risk Decision Inc.), and You Experienced an Out-of-Pocket Loss After the Breaches, You Could Be Eligible for a Payment from a Class Action Settlement